 - The right to inspect and review the student's education records within 45 days of the day ASU Mid-South receives a request for access.
 Students should submit to the Registrar's Office written requests that identify the record(s) they wish to inspect.
 A college official will make arrangements for access and notify the student of the time and place where the records may be inspected. - The right to request amendment to the student's education records that the student believes are inaccurate.
 The student should write the Registrar, clearly identify the part of the record he/she wants changed, and specify why it is inaccurate.
 If the college decides not to amend the record as requested by the student, the Registrar will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - The right to limit disclosure of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception, which permits disclosure without consent, is disclosure to college officials with legitimate educational interests.
-A college official is a person employed by the college in an administrative, supervisory, academic, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as attorney, auditor, or collection agent); verification agencies such as the National Student Clearing House; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another college official in performing his or her tasks.
-A college official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by ASU Mid-South to comply with the requirements of FERPA.
+One exception, which permits disclosure without consent, is disclosure to college officials with legitimate educational interests including the following: - A college official is a person employed by the college in an administrative, supervisory, academic, or support staff position (including law enforcement unit personnel and health staff) The college official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.; - A person or company with whom the college has contracted (such as attorney, auditor, or collection agent); - Verification agencies such as the National Student Clearing House; - · A person serving on the Board of Trustees; or - A student serving on an official committee, such as a disciplinary or grievance committee, or assisting another college official in performing his or her tasks. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by ASU Mid-South to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is as follows: